biohazard999/DX13_2/_Blog/Part2.md

 Okay lets see how we can manage this:

-For the default Windows behavior we should use the JumpListTasksCategory.
+For the default Windows behavior, we should use the JumpListTasksCategory.
 This will be localized under the different languages of the operating system.
 For example *Tasks* in english or *Aufgaben* in German.

-We now can add custom commands to this like launching the windows calucator or notepad:
+We now can add custom commands to this like launching the windows calculator or notepad:

 ![](http://i.imgur.com/sGBxn70.png)
 ![](http://i.imgur.com/WgIIK1J.png)